-The game changers considered so far are technology or business-related.
-However, other major trends are at work, shaping our future and which need to be taken into account when deriving a strategy for Europe ECS Industry Research and Innovation:
+The game-changers considered so far are technology- or business-related.
+However, other major trends are at work in shaping our future that need to be considered when deriving a strategy for European ECS industry research and innovation:

-- Political: We are witnessing an era of economic protectionism, which makes it all the more important for Europe to secure its access to essential technologies and to avoid strategic and economic critical dependencies, such as the restrictions imposed by the US Export Control Laws, which, due to their extra-territorial application, can bar European companies to sell to third countries products including US technology (see Appendix to Chapter 0 for more details).
-Regions and territories also intend to play a greater role in technological roadmap and implementation. - Economic: Developing economies in Asia and Africa represent both opportunities (expanding markets) and threats (increased competition).
-They also prompt us to develop new approaches to innovation, where ECS technology can be a key enabler. - Societal: The European population is ageing, putting a strain on already constrained health budgets, changing the nature of the digital services which we need, and having an impact on our production infrastructure.
-This is to be viewed both as a threat and as an opportunity, since it also forces us to solve now challenges which other regions of the world will be facing in the future.
-The increased urbanisation also requires new approaches (in energy management, transport and mobility, etc...) which, once developed for Europe, will find new markets beyond our borders. - Environmental: The impact of climate change and the need to safeguard the environment are raising challenges which cannot be solved without the ECS industry.
-As an illustration, energy efficiency levels in IEA member countries improved, on average, by 14% between 2000 and 2015.
-This generated energy savings of 19 exajoules (EJ) or 450 million tonnes of oil equivalent (Mtoe) in 2015.
-On the other hand, the ECS industry might also be a source of non-environmentally friendly materials, for example with the use of rare earth. - Feeling safe and secure: Faced with many threats in their daily lives, from terrorism to disruptive changes in their way of living, through food and health crisis, the citizens of Europe are increasingly demanding safety, security and protection of their privacy and personal data.
-ECS technology should be part of the solution, but at the same time it needs to take this requirement into account, at the design phase if it doesn't frequencies and temperatures materials.
+Political: We are witnessing an era of increasing economic protectionism, which makes it all the more important for Europe to secure access to essential technologies and to avoid strategic and economic critical dependencies, such as the restrictions imposed by US export control laws.
+These latter, due to their extra-territorial application, can constrain European companies from selling products, including US technology, to third countries (see Appendix to Chapter 0 for more detail).
+Regions and territories also intend to play a greater role in the technological roadmap and implementation.

+- Economic: Developing economies in Asia and Africa represent both an opportunity (expanding markets) and a threat (increased competition).
+They also prompt us to develop new approaches to innovation, where ECS technology can be a key enabler. - Societal: The European population is ageing, putting a strain on already constrained health budgets, changing the nature of the digital services needed, and also having an impact on our production infrastructure.
+This is to be viewed both as a threat and as an opportunity, since it forces us to solve now challenges that other regions around the world will face in the future.
+Increased urbanisation also requires new approaches (in energy management, transport and mobility, etc) that, once developed for Europe, will find new markets beyond our borders. - Environmental: The impact of climate change and the need to safeguard the environment are raising challenges that cannot be solved without the ECS industry.
+On the other hand, the ECS industry needs to continue its efforts to reduce or eliminate the use of non-environmentally friendly materials, such as the use of rare earth materials. - Feeling safe and secure: Faced with many threats in their daily lives, from terrorism to disruptive changes to their way of living due to food and health crises, the citizens of Europe are increasingly demanding the safety, security and protection of their privacy and personal data.
+ECS technology should be part of this solution, but at the same time it needs to consider this requirement at the design phase if it doesn't want to add to the problem (e.g., unprotected IoT devices providing entry doors to hackers and privacy breaches). - Legal: Local legislation has a major impact on the deployment of some ECS-driven applications, such as autonomous driving and micro-bio-nano systems.
+Discrepancies between the rules applicable in various European countries might hamper the development of these technologies, and the corresponding European-based industry, compared with what happens in regions that benefit from a unified legal framework.
+Adequate legal environments are required to achieve the full potential of future ECS systems for European citizens.